probcomp/cgpm/README.md

 framework to express different models and techniques from statistics, machine learning and non-parametric Bayes.

-Conditional generative population models (CGPM) provide a computational abstraction for probabilistic objects.
+Composable generative population models (CGPM) provide a computational abstraction for probabilistic objects.
 They provide an interface that explicitly differentiates between the _sampler_ of a random variable from its conditional distribution and the _assessor_ of its conditional density.
 By encapsulating